 Feedback may take the form of compliments, suggestions, enquiries, concerns or complaints.
-Bomaderry Community Preschool is committed to the fair and effective resolution of all client concerns and complaints in an equitable and timely manner.
+Bomaderry Community Pre-school is committed to the fair and effective resolution of all client concerns and complaints in a equitable and timely manner.

 We will make all reasonable attempts to resolve any concerns at the service in an informal manner, through discussions.